Apex-master/Arma-3-QEMU-External-Radar/README.md

 ## To do
 * Implement server and user authentication.
-* Add other Arma 3 maps
+* Add other Arma 3 maps.
+* Player direction lines.
 * Implement some other way of rendering leaflet markers, instead of deleting all previous markers on the second layer when receiving a signal from socket.io, instead store the players into a structure/database, then update and move the markers.
+* Instead of using PNGs for the player/vehicle icons use SVG or even better render it using JS.

 ## Credits
 * [apex_dma_kvm_pub](https://github.com/MisterY52/apex_dma_kvm_pub)